Vietnamese Spring Rolls Recipe (Gỏi Cuốn) w/ Peanut Sauce

 However typically in Vietnam you can get ones that are actually 100% rice flour.
 We’re lucky enough to have family that visits Vietnam often enough and were nice enough to bring back the super thin 100% rice flour wrappers for us.
 The thinner wrapper makes the wrapping and eating experience a bit different–since it’s thinner it highlights the filling ingredients more instead of making you full off wrapper.

-Spring roll wrappers used worldwide
+Spring roll wrappers used in other countries

 Bánh tráng is not just something Vietnamese people eat.
 Cambodian people have a similar roll made of the same rice paper called nime chow–it’s a meatless version dipped in a vinegar-based sauce instead of hoisin.
 The Chinese have a version with duck and cucumber with a hoisin based dipping sauce.
 Japanese restaurants are also commonly using regular and dyed versions of rice paper for rolls too.